MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Requirement What Travelers Need to Know

 1. Shop across the store: Collect your items before heading to tax-free checkout.
-You do not need to pay on every floor.
+You do not need to pay separately on every floor.

 3. Present your passport: The cashier will check your eligibility and process the tax-free purchase.